Crazy Lixx: Foundation and Loud Minority (2002–2009)

-New Religion, Riot Avenue and Crazy Lixx (2009–2014)
+New Religion, Riot Avenue and Crazy Lixx S/T (2009–2014)

 With the line-up reformed, in 2009 Crazy Lixx signed a contract with the Italian label Frontiers Records.
 In 2010, the band released its second studio album, New Religion.

 In April 2012, Crazy Lixx released their third studio album entitled Riot Avenue.
 This album is rawer than their previous efforts and is sometimes considered somewhat of a dark horse album.
 Nonetheless, it includes songs considered to be some of their best, from the track opener Whiskey Tango Foxtrot to the album closer, the power ballad Only The Dead Know.

-In September 2014, Crazy Lixx announced their fourth studio album would be self-titled and released in Europe on November 7 and in the United States on November 11 on Frontiers Records.
+In September 2014, Crazy Lixx announced their fourth studio album would be self-titled and released in Europe on 7 November and in the United States on 11 November on Frontiers Records.

-New lineup, Friday the 13th, Ruff Justice and Forever Wild (2015–present)
+New lineup, Ruff Justice, Forever Wild, and Street Lethal (2015–present)

 In August 2015, it was announced through the official website of Crazy Lixx that guitarist Edd Liam and songwriting guitarist Andy Zäta had left the band.
 The news article said that Edd had personal reasons to do so, while Andy was instead involved with the British band Inglorious.
 Lead singer Danny Rexon added that "the band's future existence [was] at stake".

 Later that month, Crazy Lixx began to look for new guitarists and potential lyricists, allowing anyone to apply for these positions.

 In February 2016, the band released a music video for the song "All Looks, No Hooks", featuring new guitarists Chrisse Olsson and Jens Lundgren.
 The band's first live album was released on 8 May 2016, and consisted of songs recorded in July 2015, which was the last show with guitarist Andreas Zäta Eriksson.

 In 2016 it was disclosed that Crazy Lixx would appear at the three-day Rockingham 2016 melodic/hard rock festival, held in Nottingham, United Kingdom.
 They appeared on Saturday 22 October, fourth in a seven-act line-up headlined by Steelheart.

-On February 9, 2017, Crazy Lixx announced an upcoming album titled Ruff Justice, to be released on April 21 of that year.
+On 9 February 2017, Crazy Lixx announced an upcoming album titled Ruff Justice, to be released on 21 April of that year.
 The album contains three songs that also appear in Friday the 13th: The Game.
-The first album single "XIII", which serves as the theme song for the game, was released on March 2.
+The first album single "XIII", which serves as the theme song for the game, was released on 2 March.

 Crazy Lixx's sixth studio album Forever Wild (2019) comprises 10 tracks.
-Their latest album, Street Lethal, was released in November 2021 with mainly positive reviews.
+Their seventh studio album, Street Lethal, was released in November 2021 with mainly positive reviews and includes 11 tracks.
+Their latest album, "Two Shots at Glory," was released in February 2024 and includes three new tracks and nine remixes of songs they released on previous albums.

+On 21 March 2024, drummer Joél Cirera announced he would be departing the band following their performance in Copenhagen on 11 May.